 As we age, aches and pain seem to be part of who we are.
-Joint pain becomes part of our day-to-day life and so we don’t think too much about it.
-We may attribute joint pain to our active past in our youth or simply to the fact that we are getting older.
+Joint pain becomes part of our day-to-day life, so we don’t think too much about it.
+We may attribute joint pain to our active past in our youth or simply the fact that we are getting older.

-Medication side effect: Medications are prescribed as a means to treat a pre-existing illness.
-But sometimes it can result in some nasty side effects, including joint pain.
+Medication side effects: Medications are prescribed as a means to treat a pre-existing illness.
+But sometimes, it can result in some nasty side effects, including joint pain.
 Certain antibiotics, like penicillin, can add fuel to the fire causing your joint pain to worsen.

-If your joint pain is followed by red rashes on the skin, stomach troubles and red eyes, you can be experiencing side effects to medication.
+If your joint pain is followed by red rashes on the skin, stomach troubles, and red eyes, you can be experiencing side effects of medication.
 Speak with your doctor right away for a change of treatment.

-Because the symptoms of bone cancer are similar to that of arthritis getting a medical opinion can rule out its severity.
+Because bone cancer symptoms are similar to arthritis, getting a medical opinion can rule out its severity.

 Hypothyroidism: Women in their 60s are more likely to suffer from hypothyroidism, a condition with the thyroid where the thyroid doesn’t produce enough hormones.
-In its early stages, symptoms are minimal but over time obesity, joint pain and heart disease can all occur.
+In its early stages, symptoms are minimal, but obesity, joint pain, and heart disease can all occur over time.

 Bursitis: Highly painful, bursitis affects the areas that cushion the bones.
-The bursae – the cushions to the bones – become inflamed, causing pain.
+The bursae – the cushions to joint pain may be sign of bursitis the bones – become inflamed, causing pain.
 Any joint in the body can be affected by bursitis, especially those that complete repetitive motions like the shoulders or elbows.

 Bursitis most commonly occurs with age and if you perform repetitive motions.
 Bursitis can also be linked with other joint illnesses like gout and arthritis and those with diabetes may experience it as well.

-These are only some of the illnesses linked with joint pain but the spectrum is quite large.
-Other illnesses of which joint pain is a symptom include: Lyme disease, sarcoidosis, lupus, and fibromyalgia and sprains.
+These are only some of the illnesses linked with joint pain, but the spectrum is quite large.
+Other illnesses of which joint pain is a symptom include Lyme disease, sarcoidosis, lupus, fibromyalgia, and sprains.

 Joint pain can hinder your ability to function, but knowing what’s causing your joint pain can put you on the right track to recovery.
 Always pay attention to your pain: Where is it?
 How long is it lasting?
 What offers relief?
 These are all vital questions you should be asking yourself to get to the bottom of it.
 If your joint pain is quite persistent, though, and you’ve tried many natural and medicinal remedies, seeking out medical advice is your best bet.
 You don’t have to live in pain, so why not work on stopping it?